ymap/sorbet/website/docs/sealed.md

 - It will only allow `ChargeAttemptResult` to be included into classes defined in this file.
-- It will will feed information into Sorbet's
+- It will feed information into Sorbet's
   [control flow-sensitive typing](flow-sensitive.md) to check that all subclasses are handled exhaustively.